Závist (Blansko District)

 Závist is a municipality and village in Blansko District in the South Moravian Region of the Czech Republic.
 It has about 200 inhabitants.
+Závist is the smallest municipality in the country by area.

 Geography

 Závist is located about 5 km west of Blansko and 18 km north of Brno.
 The southern part of the municipality with the built-up area lies in the northern tip of the Bobrava Highlands, the northern part lies in the Drahany Highlands.
 The highest point is at 475 m above sea level.

-With an area of 0.42 km2, Strýčice is the smallest municipality in the country.
+With an area of 0.42 km2, Závist is the smallest municipality in the country.